We Shall Overcome: Widespread adaptation

 "We Shall Overcome" was adopted by various labor, nationalist, and political movements both during and after the Cold War.
 In his memoir about his years teaching English in Czechoslovakia after the Velvet Revolution, Mark Allen wrote:

 The words "We shall overcome" are sung emphatically at the end of each verse in a song of Northern Ireland's civil rights movement, Free the People, which protested against the internment policy of the British Army.
 The movement in Northern Ireland was keen to emulate the movement in the US and often sang "We shall overcome".

 The melody was also used (crediting it to Tindley) in a symphony by American composer William Rowland.
 In 1999, National Public Radio included "We Shall Overcome" on the "NPR 100" list of most important American songs of the 20th century.
 As a reference to the line, in 2009, after the first inauguration of Barack Obama as the 44th President of the United States, a man holding the banner, "WE HAVE OVERCOME" was seen near the Capitol, a day after hundreds of people posed with the sign on Martin Luther King Jr. Day.

 As the attempted serial killer "Lasermannen" shot several immigrants around Stockholm in 1992, Prime Minister Carl Bildt and Immigration Minister Birgit Friggebo attended a meeting in Rinkeby.
-As the audience became upset, Friggebo tried to calm them down by proposing that everyone sing "We Shall Overcome".
+As the audience became upset, Friggebo tried to calm them down by proposing everyone sing "We Shall Overcome".
 This statement is widely regarded as one of the most embarrassing moments in Swedish politics.
 In 2008, the newspaper Svenska Dagbladet listed the Sveriges Television recording of the event as the best political clip available on YouTube.

 On June 7, 2010, Roger Waters of Pink Floyd fame released a new version of the song as a protest against the Israeli blockade of Gaza.

 On July 22, 2012, Bruce Springsteen performed the song during the memorial-concert in Oslo after the terrorist attacks in Norway on July 22, 2011.

-In India, the renowned poet Girija Kumar Mathur composed its literal translation in Hindi "Hum Honge Kaamyab (हम होंगे कामयाब)" which became a popular patriotic/spiritual song during the 1970s and 80s, particularly in schools.
+In India, the renowned poet Girija Kumar Mathur composed a literal translation in Hindi "Hum Honge Kaamyab (हम होंगे कामयाब)" which became a popular patriotic/spiritual song during the 1970s and 1980s, particularly in schools.
 This song also came to be used by the Blue Pilgrims for motivating the India national football team during international matches.